Talk2riyaz/Talk2riyaz/README.md

 - 🔭 At that movement I am doing BCA (**Bachelor of Computer Application**)

-- 💬 Ask me about  React Js & Node Js development and any tech related stuff.
+- 💬 Ask me about  React Js , Node Js & React Native development and any tech related stuff.

 - 🌱 Learning more about technologies that go into building Full Stack Applications.